finagle/finch/README.md

-finch
+Finch
 =====

-A lightweight RESTful HTTP API framework atop of Finagle.
+An experiminatal and lightweight RESTful HTTP API framework atop of Finagle.

 An example usage looks as follows: